RobertRol/IntercomLightSensor/README.md

 4. [Receiver](#receiver)
 5. [Power Source](#power-source)

+Sections Sensor, Transmitter and Receiver include rudimentary parts lists.
+Sections Transmitter and Receiver also include links to the respective sketchbook code.

 ## Links
 The low power objective turned out to be really tricky.
 However, the website https://www.gammon.com.au/power was incredibly helpful, especially the part about the low-power temperature monitor.
 My main take-aways from this website were that